Accessibility and Accommodations

 Accessibility at CFSRB

-If you have any accessibility needs, let your case coordinator know as soon as possible.
+If you have any accessibility needs, let your case processing officer know as soon as possible.
 These are some of the accessibility features at CFSRB.

 The CFSRB holds hearings in locations across the province.
 All CFSRB hearing sites are wheelchair accessible.
 Many are equipped with automatic door openers.